 This simplification should be applied with great care, we do not recommend using the Request Portal API for critical cases where a lot of money or public reputation is at stake.
 If you want full control over the security of your finance, you should handle your keys, and the same applies to your users.
 Have a look at the integration options to take the best decision.

-Head to the Portal to create a first manual request, and use the snippet below to fetch requests associated with your identity
+Head to the Portal to create a first manual request, and use the React snippet below to fetch requests associated with your identity

 As you can see, manipulating requests with the Portal API is very straight-forward.
 What you can notice is the use of